Golf Tutorials

 Step 2: Correcting Your Setup for Success

 Many slicers, often without realizing it, aim their shoulders and body far to the left of the target.
 They are pre-aiming for the slice they expect to hit.
-This an-instinctive adjustment sadly only encourages the "over-the-top" move that causes the slice in the first place.
+This instinctive adjustment sadly only encourages the "over-the-top" move that causes the slice in the first place.
 We need to reset your alignment to promote a better swing path.

 Alignment and Posture